augmented-os/augmented-os/docs/requirements/features/workflow_management/workflow-designer.md

 * As a workflow designer, I want to validate my workflow before saving so that I can identify and fix issues early.
 * As a workflow designer, I want to group related nodes together so that I can organize complex workflows.
 * As a workflow designer, I want to zoom and pan around the canvas so that I can work with large workflows.
+* As a workflow designer, I want to create conditional branches using decision nodes so that I can implement business logic.
+* As a workflow designer, I want to define parallel execution paths so that I can optimize workflow performance.
+* As a workflow designer, I want to include human tasks in my workflow so that I can handle steps requiring manual intervention.
+* As a workflow designer, I want to configure event-waiting steps so that I can create event-driven workflows.
+* As a workflow designer, I want to define and run tests for my workflow so that I can ensure it behaves correctly.
+* As a workflow designer, I want to configure advanced workflow settings like error handling and compensation so that I can handle edge cases.

 ## Target Users